LineageOS/charter/device-support-requirements.md

 ## Wi-Fi

 * All devices with Wi-Fi supported in their stock OS MUST support Wi-Fi.
+* All devices with Wi-Fi MUST support the same band configuration as stock.
+* All devices with Wi-Fi SHOULD support the same featureset as stock (ex.
+Wi-Fi Direct).
 * All devices with Wi-Fi MUST report same MAC address as on stock OS.
 * All devices with Wi-Fi hotspot capabilities MUST support Wi-Fi tethering.